netobserv/documents/blogs/lokiless_netobserv/index.md

 <sup>*</sup> actual resource utilization may depend on various factors such as flowcollector sampling size, number of workloads and nodes in an OCP cluster

 ## Trade-offs:
-We saw having Prometheus as datasource provides impressive performance gains, however it introduces below constraints:
+We saw having Prometheus as datasource provides impressive performance gains and sub-second query times, however it introduces below constraints:

 1. Without storage of network flows it no longer provides Traffic flows table. <TODO: insert a picture Traffic table greyed out>

 2. Per-pod level of resource granularity is not available since it causes Prometheus metrics to have high cardinality. <TODO: insert a picture where diff between with-Loki and without-Loki Scope>